askmike/gekko/docs/strategies/talib_indicators.md

 # TA-lib indicators

-When writing [your own trading methods](https://github.com/askmike/gekko/blob/stable/docs/trading_bot/creating_a_trading_method.md) you can use all indicators offered by [the TA-lib library](http://ta-lib.org/function.html).
+When writing [your own strategy](./creating_a_trading_method.md) you can use all indicators offered by [the TA-lib library](http://ta-lib.org/function.html).
 Gekko will pass the correct market data to TA-lib and you only have to provide the `optIn` configurable parameters.

 ## Example

-If you want to use the MACD indicator from TA-lib, you need to register it in your trading method like so:
+If you want to use the MACD indicator from TA-lib, you need to register it in your strategy like so:

     method.init = function() {
       var customMACDSettings = {